-In the early days of the Internet, MIT Media Lab alumna, Engineer and Computer Scientist, Cristina Dolan, co-founded OneMain.com, which grew to be the tenth largest ISP after a successful IPO.
+In the early days of the Internet, Cristina Dolan, co-founded OneMain.com, which grew to be the tenth largest ISP after a successful IPO.
 At OneMain, Cristina served as the provider’s Geographic Communities Division President and Chief Strategic Alliances Officer.
 In only five months, she conceived and built the OneMain cornerstone, Geographic Communities, into a profitable business.
 At its launch, the company’s IPO became the largest Internet public offering at its time, surpassing Amazon’s and eBay’s respective IPOs.

-After spending over seven years as an executive of global FinTech software company with a SaaS solution for institutional multi-asset financial trading, she understands the value of a market ecosystem and the growing regulatory requirements for transparency, security and best execution.
+As a key executive of global FinTech software company with a SaaS solution for institutional multi-asset financial trading, she gained an deep understanding of the value of a market ecosystem, new sources of data and the growing regulatory requirements for transparency, security and best execution.
 The FIX Trading Community invited her to join the Digital Currency/Blockchain Working Group to help identify, analyze and define use cases and integration points for digital currency and distributed ledger technologies across the spectrum of capital markets requirements, and recommend best practices for FIX implementation and usage of this emerging technology in financial markets.
-Her passion for blockchain and its ability to transform global transactions extends beyond just financial applications.
-As an advisor to several initiatives for security, supply chain, provenance, transparency, transactions and compliance, Cristina sees blockchain as revolutionary architecture for people and organizations to transact more efficiently and transparently at a time when there is a lack of trust.
-Most recently she has served as a technical advisor to a number of blockchain companies that have created eco-systems for machine learning, e-gaming and IoT by implementing economic layers that utilize tokens for transactions, rewards and data sharing.
+Her passion for blockchain and its ability to transform global transactions extends beyond just financial applications, the ability to capture data journeys across multiple systems through blockchain is powering new opportunities within her companies and projects.

 She is a recognized trailblazing authority and Internet pioneer, and is often invited to speak about the evolution of networked technologies and her success building products and companies.
 The MIT Center for International Studies, World Future Society, Barclays, Turkey Future Day, CEMC Council Innovation Summit and Battle of the Quants 2017 engaged her to speak on BitCoin, Blockchain and the Global Economy.
 She is a member of the Forbes Technology Council and recently wrote about Cybersecurity as a Global Threat to Democracy.
 In the fall of 2016, she was a judge at an IBM Blockchain Hackathon.